The syntax of SELECT is relatively complex. This section describes the SIMPLE SELECT syntax.

 |

 | hierarchical_query_clause | Optional.
-The hierarchical query option.
+Specifies the options for hierarchical queries.
 For more information, see hierarchical_query_clause. | |

 | GROUP BY group_by_list | The fields to be grouped.
 This clause is usually used with aggregate functions.
-Note If no aggregate function is used in the SELECT clause, the fields in the SELECT clause must also appear in the GROUP BY clause. |
+Note If no column with an aggregate function is specified in the SELECT clause, the columns specified in the SELECT clause must also be specified in the GROUP BY clause. |

 |

-| ROLLUP group_expression_list | Merges groups generated by the GROUP BY clause and generates statistics. |
+| ROLLUP group_expression_list | Merges the groups generated by the GROUP BY clause and generates statistical values. |

 |

-| CUBE group_expression_list | Generates groups based on all permutations of the items in the expression list and merges the groups generated by the GROUP BY clause to generate statistics.Note:
+| CUBE group_expression_list | Generates groups based on all permutations of the items in the expression list and merges the groups generated by the GROUP BY clause to generate statistical values.Note:

 |